-• Movable depreciable assets such as washing machines used in a common laundry room are unlikely to yield capital gains on disposal because this would require a consideration in excess of the original cost.
+- Movable depreciable assets such as washing machines used in a common laundry room are unlikely to yield capital gains on disposal because this would require a consideration in excess of the original cost. - The common property in a development scheme is owned by the sectional title holder's jointly in undivided shares and not by the body corporate.
+10 The

-8 Paragraph 1 of the Fourth Schedule.
+Paragraph 1 of the Fourth Schedule.

-9 The inclusion rate in paragraph 10 of the Eighth Schedule was increased from 66,6% to 80% with effect from years of assessment commencing on or after 1 March 2016.
-The inclusion rate was 50% for years of assessment commencing before 1 March 2012.
+The inclusion rate in paragraph 10 of the Eighth Schedule was increased from 50% to 66,6% by section 9 of the Rates and Monetary Amounts and Amendment of Revenue Laws Act 13 of 2012 and applies to years of assessment commencing on or after 1 March 2012.